Visually impaired and digitally empowered: setting the standard for accessibility

 What is Visual Impairment?

-Visual impairment isn’t a one-size-fits-all description, encompassing everything from low vision to mild vision loss to complete blindness.
-Some people may struggle with color differentiation (color blindness), while others may face challenges with depth perception or peripheral vision.
+There is a wide range of visually impaired user experiences.
+Visual impairment isnโt a one-size-fits-all description, encompassing everything from low vision to mild vision loss to complete blindness.
+Some people may struggle with color differentiation (color blindness), while others may face challenges with depth perception or peripheral vision.ย

 Visual impairments can also be congenital, present at birth, or acquired due to aging, disease, or injury.
-The severity and type of vision impairment will determine what kinds of assistive technologies and accommodations are most helpful.
+These factors will help determine the kinds of assistive technology for visually impaired individuals that you may implement on your website.ย

-To successfully design accessible websites, we must first understand the spectrum of visual impairments.
-Here are some examples:
+To successfully design accessible websites, including visual impairment accommodations, we must first understand the spectrum of visual impairments.
+Here are some examples:ย

 1. Blindness: Complete or nearly complete loss of vision.